-- 8.1 In July 2012, the Council tendered for its treasury management advisors.
-As a result of which, Capita Treasury Solutions (formerly Sector) was reappointed on a three year contract with an option to extend by one year.
-The new contract commenced on 26 October 2012.
-The option to extend the contract for one year has been made and the extended contract will end 25th October 2016. - 8.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 8.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+- 8.1 In July 2016, the Council tendered for its treasury management advisors.
+As a result of which, Capita Treasury Solutions (formerly Sector) was reappointed on a five year contract.
+The new contract commenced on 26 October 2016. - 8.2 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 8.3 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.